Daysam26/SkilHarvest-Project/README.md

 ### Data Sources
 ---
-The primary source of data used is data provided by SkilHarvest Data Analyst Instructor.
-Mr Ayeni Temidayo.
+The primary source of data used is from SkilHarvest Sale Inventory.

 ### Tools Used
 ---